Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Another verification of our area spectrum: the number of states

 \section{Another verification of our area spectrum: the number of states}

-The area spectrum we obtained in chapter 5 is not exact, as there is a difference between 0.997 and 1.
-So, it may be a wrong way to use our non-exact area spectrum to verify our formula (\ref{integration}).
-However, our area spectrum is almost correct, since the difference between 0.997 and 1 is very small.
-So, we may as well use our non-exact area spectrum to verify this formula (\ref{integration}), since there is no way to obtain the exact area spectrum at this point.
+The area spectrum we obtained in Section VI is not exact, as there is a difference between 0.997 and 1.
+Thus, it may be wrong to use our non-exact area spectrum to verify Eq. (\ref{integration}).
+However, our area spectrum is ``almost'' correct, because the difference between 0.997 and 1 is very small.
+Hence, we may as well use our non-exact area spectrum to verify Eq. (\ref{integration}), because the exact area spectrum cannot be obtained at this point.

-To this end, we integrate both hand-sides of (\ref{integration}), then we get the following:
+To this end, we integrate both hand-sides of (\ref{integration}); then, we get: